fpignalet/my-website-springreact/README.md

 ## This software
-is developped on Linux Ubuntu Bionic, with Jetbrains IntelliJIdea & CLion. it is still a draft.
+is developped on Linux Ubuntu Bionic, with Jetbrains IntelliJIdea & CLion. it is still a draft project in constant evolution
 My current professional website is
 - http://www.pignalet.de
 - https://github.com/fpignalet/my-website-raw